 Other sexual activities

-Although it is possible to transmit HIV through the following activities, the chance is low:
+Although it is possible to transmit HIV through the following activities, the chance is low to nonexistent:

-- Fingering: To lessen the chance of transmission, a person should ensure they have clean hands and trimmed fingernails so as not to damage the wall of the anus or vagina.
+• Fingering: To lessen the chance of transmission, a person should ensure they have clean hands and trimmed fingernails to not damage the walls of the anus or vagina.

-- Sex toy use: HIV transmission is possible through sharing sex toys, such as dildos, vibrators, and butt plugs.
+• Sex toy use: HIV transmission is rare through sharing sex toys, such as dildos, vibrators, and anal plugs.
+However, other STIs may be more readily transmissible this way.
 A person should clean their sex toys between each use and avoid sharing them.

 Transmitted during pregnancy

-Research has found that the rate of transmission during pregnancy, labor, delivery, and breastfeeding or chestfeeding is
+Research has found that the transmission rate during pregnancy, labor, delivery, and breastfeeding or chestfeeding is 15–45% without any medical intervention, according to the WHO.

-However, the risk is even lower if the pregnant person takes antiretroviral (ART) drugs during the pregnancy and breastfeeding or chestfeeding.
+However, the risk is lower if the pregnant person takes antiretroviral (ART) drugs during pregnancy and while breastfeeding or chestfeeding.

 Transmission through needles

-HIV transmission through needles occurs when a person who does not have HIV uses the same needle or syringe as someone who is HIV positive.
+HIV transmission through needles occurs when a person who does not have HIV uses the same needle or syringe as someone who has HIV.

 When people who use injectable drugs share needles and syringes, they risk exposing themselves to blood containing infectious microbes.

-People who seek help for substance use can contact the Substance Abuse and Mental Health Services Administration (SAMHSA) at 1-800-662-4357 or visit their website.
+People who seek help for substance use can contact the Substance Abuse and Mental Health Services Administration (SAMHSA) at 800-662-4357 or visit FindTreatment.gov.

-STIs transmit from person to person through sexual activities, such as anal, vaginal, or oral sex.
+STIs are transmitted from person to person through sexual activities, such as anal, vaginal, or oral sex.

 Examples of STIs include: